scholarslab/CodeLab/Week02/intro_python.md

 [Float to Binary Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

 [IEEE 754 Standard](https://en.wikipedia.org/wiki/IEEE_754-1985) if you really want to learn more.
+You probably do not want to read this.

 ### Booleans
 ```python